ForkbombEu/twinroom/README.md

 # Gemini

-Gemini is a command-line interface (CLI) tool that allows you to execute slangroom contracts dynamically from specified folders.
+Gemini is a command-line interface (CLI) tool that enables you to execute `slangroom contracts` , either embedded within the tool or dynamically from specified folders.
 It provides an easy way to list and run `slangroom contracts`  as commands or expose them via HTTP in daemon mode.
+ Embedded files must be placed in the contracts folder to be recognized and executed by the CLI.

 ## Installation